 \section{Synthetic data for form factors}

-In this appendix we present the synthetic data for the $B_{c}\rightarrow D^{(*)}$ form factors at discreet $w$ values, or more fundamentally $q^{2}$ values.
-These synthetic data has been used in the respective chi-square minimizations that we have done in this work.
+In this appendix, we present the synthetic data for the $B_{c}\rightarrow D^{(*)}$ form factors at discrete $w$ values, or more fundamentally, $q^{2}$ values.
+These synthetic data have been used in the respective chi-square minimizations that we have done in this work.

 \begin{itemize}

 \item In Table \ref{table:input BcD} we present lattice data for $B_{c}\rightarrow D$ form factors at $w=1.0,~1.15$ and $1.3$.
 These data points have been used to extract the pole expansion parameters in Table \ref{table:Soft functions at w values}.